VAST-THE-DOGE/Tiles/README.md

 Tiles, a game where you start woth nothing and build your own town and manage resources.
 This is a simulation game I am working on.
 The game is a 2d pixelated style management simulation where tiles can be upgraded.
 See the Readme for the timeline and where the game is at right now.

+# Development Info

+*Currently the game is not ready for testing, but you can sign up for testing in the discord server for the game when it is made.*

+**How I Update**

+*I will be releasing big updates every few months followed by a few small patches to the new update a few days after.*

 # Timeline

 ***STATUS: PLANNING***